gpcm00/pras_protocol/README.md

 The device acts as the server, and currently only allows one client.

 The client is able to write to named FIFOs as in the config file.
-I will add more info on the protocol evenrually.
+I will add a tutorial on how to use the protocol eventually.

 Other process can stream data to client over UDP by writing to the FIFO file.